joshpierro/self-driving-car/p4/writeup_template.md

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 Lines 105-127 in app.py handle rendering the lane lines, performing a (reverse) perspective transform, adding annotation to the video frame and returning the result.
-A screenshot of the result can be found below:
+A screen shot of the result can be found below:

 <img src='https://github.com/joshpierro/self-driving-car/blob/master/p4/output_images/point6.png'>

 ###Pipeline (video)

 ####1.
 Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+Your pipeline should perform reasonably well on the entire project video (wobbly lines are OK but no catastrophic failures that would cause the car to drive off the road!).

 My final video can be found in this repo's <a href='https://github.com/joshpierro/self-driving-car/blob/master/p4/output_videos/project_video.mp4'>output_videos</a> directory, or on <a href='https://youtu.be/sAbNnXe8I-M'>youtube</a>.